rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 * **<u>Partial Update</u>** packages and deploys to the device(s) the portions of a project that have changed.
 This on-command feature works only from the command line and **must be initialized with 'rake dev:update:initialize'** before each debugging session.

 * **<u>Full Update</u>** packages and deploys all files in a project regardless of whether they've been changed.
-This on-command feature works only from the command line.
+This on-command feature works only from the command line and does not require initialization.

 * **<u>Auto Update</u>** monintors all files in a project and automatically packages and deploys the full app every time changes are saved.
-This mode is invoked from the Live Update Settings page in RhoStudio; it also can be invoked from the command line.
+This mode is invoked from the Live Update Settings page in RhoStudio and can be monitored from the Progress tab.
+Auto mode also can be started from the command line.

+* **<u>Build and Notify</u>** mode is intended for use when integrating Live Update with an external build system.

+**Live Update receives change info from** two files stored in the project's root level:

+* `upgrade_package_add_files.txt` which stores a list of new or modified files
+* `upgrade_package_remove_files.txt` which stores a list of removed files

 ##Requirements